healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/anova-culinary/anova-precision-vacuum-sealer-pro.md

 The Anova Precision Pro includes a handy interior compartment where you can store a roll of plastic bags.
 Inside this compartment, there's a convenient flip-down cutter that makes it easy for you to cut out sections of the plastic bags as needed.

-Unfortunately, the sealer doesn’t come with bag hooks on the vacuum channel, which would make feeding the plastic bag into the sealer a lot easier.
+It also comes with a pair of small bag hooks within the vacuum channel, which also makes feeding new bags into the sealer easier.

+The only thing it doesn’t have is a removable drip tray.

 Usability
 ---------